Insurance Claim Medical Certificate - Professional Evidence

 | Medical certificate / doctor's letter | Signed letter from a GMC-registered GP confirming diagnosis, dates, and impact on fitness to travel or work | Travel insurance cancellation, income protection, PMI supporting evidence |

-An NHS Med3 fit note confirms you are unfit for work — but it may not contain the specific information your insurer needs, such as confirmation that you were unfit to travel, the onset date of your condition, or a clinical opinion on your prognosis.
-Many insurers require a separate doctor’s letter or their own claim form to be completed.
+An NHS Med3 fit note confirms you are unfit for work, but it may not contain the specific information your insurer needs, such as confirmation that you were unfit to travel, the onset date of your condition, or a clinical opinion on your prognosis.
+Many insurers require a separate doctor's letter or their own claim form to be completed.
+The British Medical Association (BMA) confirms that GPs are not contractually required to provide insurance reports or complete insurer documentation under their NHS contract.
 Always check your policy wording before submitting documentation.

 The Challenge of Getting Insurance Medical Evidence from an NHS GP

 NHS GPs are not obligated to complete insurance claim forms or write letters for non-clinical purposes.
-While some will do so as a private service — for which they may charge £30–£100 or more — many GP practices have reduced or stopped offering this service due to workload pressures.
-Common obstacles include:
+While some will do so as a private service, for which they may charge between £25 and £120 depending on the practice, many GP surgeries have reduced or stopped offering this service due to workload pressures.
+The BMA's recommended private fee for non-NHS medical reports starts at approximately £100, and individual practices set their own rates.
+Common obstacles include:- Long waits for non-urgent documentation requests, often 2-4 weeks or longer

-- GP practices refusing to write letters retrospectively for insurance purposes
+- GP practices declining to write letters retrospectively for insurance purposes

 - Insurers' specific form requirements that NHS GPs decline to complete

-- The person being registered with a different GP at the time they fell ill
+- The patient being registered with a different GP at the time they fell ill

 What a MedicalCert Insurance Medical Certificate Includes

-A medical certificate for insurance purposes issued by MedicalCert will typically include:
+A medical certificate for insurance purposes issued by MedicalCert will typically include the following, subject to the clinical assessment of the reviewing GMC-registered doctor:Doctor's Letter / Certificate

 - Your full name and date of birth